Up

 e) A Gewirtz subgraph.

 Each element of Atlas type 3A of G2(4) fixes 56 vertices of Γ, and Γ induces a Gewirtz graph on these 56-sets.
 There are 2080 of these, forming a single orbit.
 The stabilizer of one is 3.L3(4).22 with vertex orbit sizes 56+360.
+The action of G on these 2080 has permutation rank 4 with suborbit sizes 1+126+945+1008.
 A vertex outside a Gewirtz subgraph has 14 neighbours inside, inducing a co-Heawood subgraph.
 The 280 Gewirtz subgraphs on a vertex p induce the 280 10-cocliques in the Hall-Janko subgraph on the neighbours of p.
 If C is one of these 10-cocliques, then each vertex nonadjacent to p has two neighbours in C.

 f) An edge.